sagarvaghela4041/sales-data-api/README.md

 It is built using NestJS, a progressive framework for building scalable server-side applications, and uses PostgreSQL for data storage.

+Data Loading
-localhost:3000/data-loader/load-data?fileName=data.csv => To load the data from the csv file
+To load data from a CSV file, use the following endpoint:

+text
+localhost:3000/data-loader/load-data?fileName=data.csv
-Cron will run daily 2AM to update the data fro csv to database.
+A cron job runs daily at 2 AM to update the data from the CSV file to the database.

 Features
 Total Revenue Calculation: Compute total revenue within a specified date range.